The 7-Day Soul Reset

 - What do you want to accomplish this week?

-Tuesday: Disconnect from Tech & Reconnect with Nature
+On Tuesday, Disconnect from Tech & Reconnect With Nature

-The technological advances that we see each day are wonderful, and we aren’t suggesting otherwise here at Daily Life.
-However, there is something to be said about the beautiful connection with Mother Nature that our obsession with technology can sometimes prevent.
+The technological advances that we see each day are wonderful; however, there is something to be said about the beautiful connection with Mother Nature that our obsession with technology can sometimes prevent.

 Even activities such as attending a concert are often overshadowed by the desire to capture footage rather than experience the moment.